 And this marble run is another great idea.
 You’ll find instructions for making it at Being Genevieve:

-Toilet paper tubes aren’t just for indoors, either.
-I found several ideas for using them outside, as well.
+And empty roll crafts aren’t just for indoors, either.
+I found several ingenious uses for toilet paper tubes outside, as well.
 For a green way to start seedlings, try this:

 And don’t forget your little feathered friends.
 You’ll find instructions for making these quick and easy birdfeeders at The Resourceful Mama.